sderosiaux/every-single-day-i-tldr/README.md

 > Note for my employer: this is stuff I'm reading mostly off work of course. :angel:

+# 19-12-2016

+- http://amir.rachum.com/blog/2016/12/18/debugging-with-humility/ "I have a bug blabla because blabla" "May I take over your keyboard?
+I don't listen to you anyway" ahah, it always happening like that.
+- http://blog.professorbeekums.com/2016/12/beware-of-developers-who-do-negative.html the conclusion says enough: "..the pressure of tight timelines, but hiring in desperation won’t solve that problem...Bad developers will not only slow you down..can cause your great developers to leave your company. "
+- https://changelog.com/posts/one-sure-fire-way-to-improve-your-coding "If you want to dramatically increase your programming skills you need to be reading other people’s code."
+Personally, I read a lot of Druid's source code and learned a lot :)
+- https://github.com/tc39/proposal-cancelable-promises Canceled!
+Seems like a smart decision.
+- http://blog.dynamicdrive.com/detecting-adblock-on-your-site-and-logging-it-to-google-analytics/ Indeed, why not use GA to store that, good idea.
+- http://www.jowanza.com/post/154680354949/a-gentle-intro-to-udafs-in-apache-spark Never wrote a UDAF (aggregate function, like a reduce) in Spark, good to know
+- http://filippodeluca.com/programming/2016/12/09/akka-eventsourcing-done-right You persist the command and not the state after the command (business logic).
+Your logic changes: you lost the command to reprocess: command sourcing

 # 17-12-2016

 - http://www.dw.com/en/galileo-navigation-satellite-system-goes-live/a-36422029 Precision: 4m!
 A centimeters for commercial and gov.